Rudxain/blog/proposal/DRY-T&C.md

 > Well, then what about versioning?
 Why not slap a [sem-ver](https://semver.org/) number and [CIAD](https://en.wiktionary.org/wiki/call_it_a_day)?

-Because you're still referring to the contract using whatever identifier the author invented.
-This is prone to fragmentation (see [Linux distros](https://itsfoss.com/desktop-linux-torvalds/) and [this XKCD](https://xkcd.com/927/)) as every contract author may use different naming conventions and versioning schemes, heck they can even be inconsistent with themselves! (see [USB3](https://news.ycombinator.com/item?id=31069128))
+Because you're still referring to the contract using whatever identifier the author invented:
+- This is prone to fragmentation (see [Linux distros](https://itsfoss.com/desktop-linux-torvalds/) and [this XKCD](https://xkcd.com/927/)) as every contract author may use different naming conventions and versioning schemes, heck they can even be inconsistent with themselves! (see [USB3](https://news.ycombinator.com/item?id=31069128))
+- If the identifier is a [URI/URL](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier), then it may be prone to [rotting](https://en.wikipedia.org/wiki/Link_rot).

+Either way, the ID may not be "legally-valuable", as an org may not be recognized internationally.

 ## Solution
 Here comes my proposed solution...